arnavvvvv/Wisconsin_File_System/base_for_students/README.md

 # CS537 Project P6 – Mini WFS Filesystem

-Welcome to the mini WFS filesystem project.
-You will build a small, block-based userspace filesystem using FUSE over four incremental parts.
+Welcome to the mini WFS (Wisconsin File System) project!
+We're going to build a small, block-based userspace filesystem similar to those you have seen in class such as FFS or ext2, from the ground up using FUSE.

+The project has four incremental parts.
 Each part adds specific functionality.
-The final product supports inode/data allocation, file and directory operations, filesystem statistics, POSIX timestamps, and per-file color tagging via extended attributes (xattrs) with colored `ls` output.
+The final product supports file and directory operations, filesystem statistics, POSIX timestamps, and per-file color tagging via extended attributes (xattrs) with colored `ls` output.

+## Objectives

+- To understand how filesystem operations are implemented.
+- To implement a traditional block-based filesystem.
+- To learn to build a user-level filesystem using FUSE.
+- To learn how to add new capabilities to existing filesystem paradigms.

-## Repository Layout (Student View)
+## Repository Layout
 ```
 / (repo root)
+├── Makefile
+├── create_disk.sh      # Helper script to create a blank 1MB disk image
+├── umount.sh           # Helper script to unmount the 'mnt' directory
-├── mkfs.c              # Provided: builds an empty disk image with superblock/bitmaps/inode 0 (root)
+├── mkfs.c              # Initializes the disk image with the filesystem layout
-├── disk.img            # Generated: initial empty filesystem image (size configurable)
-├── starter/
-│   ├── wfs_student.c   # YOUR WORK: skeleton FUSE implementation (fill TODOs)
+├── wfs.c               # The FUSE driver you will build
+├── wfs.h               # Header file with all on-disk structures
+├── instructions/       # Specs for Parts 1-4
+│   ├── 01_Fuse_Operations.md
+│   ├── 02_Show_me_the_Big_Picture.md
+│   ├── 03_Tick_Tok_Tick_Tok.md
-│   └── Makefile        # Build targets: mkfs + wfs
+│   └── 04_Colour_Colour_which_Colour_do_you_choose.md
-└── tests/              # (Optional) instructor or self-written tests
+└── tests/              # A set of tests to check your work
 ```

 ## Build & Run Quick Start

 To help you run your filesystem, we provided several scripts:

-- `create_disk.sh` creates a file named `disk` with size 1MB whose content is zeroed.
+- `create_disk.sh` creates a file named `disk.img` with size 1MB whose content is zeroed.
 You can use this file as your disk image.
 We may test your filesystem with images of different sizes, so please do not assume the image is always 1MB.
 - `umount.sh` unmounts a mount point whose path is specified in the first argument.
 - `Makefile` is a template makefile used to compile your code.
 It will also be used for grading.
 Please make sure your code can be compiled using the commands in this makefile.